 When Do I Get My Puppy Vaccinated For The First Time?

 For puppies, our veterinarians recommend that they come in their first time when they are at least 6 weeks and no more than 8 weeks of age.

 At that age they will get vaccinated for one of the most common and one of the most dreaded of dog diseases, Canine Parvovirus.
 It will most often result in the death of the puppy if not treated, and even if treatment is attempted, the puppy may not survive.
 The older and larger the puppy, the more likely it will be to survive.
 And some breeds, like Pit Bulls, are more susceptible to Parvo, as the disease is commonly called.
 And to make things worse, it’s an expensive disease to treat.
 Fortunately, as with most diseases, it’s easily prevented with proper vaccinations.
 And, don’t forget, it’s not just one-vaccination-and-your-pet-is- done.
-There is a series of vaccinations every 3-4 weeks until the puppy is at least 14 to 16 weeks of age before it can be considered fully vaccinated and safe to do things like go to dog parks and go on walks where other dogs often go.
+There is a series of vaccinations every 3-4 weeks until the puppy is at least 16 weeks of age before it can be considered fully vaccinated and safe to do things like go to dog parks and go on walks where other dogs often go.

 The last part of the vaccine will protect against is Canine Distemper, a disease that is not as common as it used to be, but a disease that is still around and very often deadly when confronted.

 When your puppy is 3-4 month of age, it will need to get its Rabies Vaccination.
 Although rabies is not a common disease over here on the Western Slope of Colorado, there has been an outbreak of rabies on the Eastern Slope for several years.
 As you may know, rabies is required by law because it is a fatal disease if it is not treated before signs are seen, in both people and animals.